TchernoLeRigolo/tinto-api/README.md

 > Some info here are personal notes still
 > Requires modern browsers with websockets

-A client-server RPC mechanism for node and javascript clients with no boilerplate

-#What it does

-Define an API on the server.
-Connect to it using the client library and use the API right away.
+A client-server RPC mechanism for node and javascript clients with no boilerplate.
+Define an API on the server, connect to it using the client library and use the API right away.

 #Usage